It’s time we returned to our favorite topic: Kink.

 The sexuality of a fetishist might be centered around this object/scenario.
 They will get exquisite pleasure from it, and might not be able to feel pleasure without it.

 There are many different fetish categories, and there tends to be a crossover between them.

 When you ask questions like “Why do people like this?”, you realize there are themes that come up time again.
-Many kinks involve power and control, pain, role-playing, the “taboo” (because it’s always hot to do something you know you shouldn’t), and our natural human desire for attention.
+Many kinks involve power and control, pain, role-playing, the “taboo” (because it’s always hot to do something you know you shouldn’t), and our innate desire for attention.

-And of course, most kinks, fetishes, and sexual practices involve a combination of these elements.
+Most kinks, fetishes, and unusual sexual practices are a combination of these elements.